bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 *Original post: https://www.ycmjason.com/blog/2018/06/15.html this article assumes ‘use strict’ in all context this…*dev.to<a href="https://dev.to/ycmjason/let-me-explain-to-you-what-is-this-javascript-44ja" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-**Understanding the “this” Keyword in JavaScript**
+**Understanding the "this” Keyword in JavaScript**

-*How the value of “this” is assigned in different scenarios*betterprogramming.pub<a href="https://betterprogramming.pub/understanding-the-this-keyword-in-javascript-cb76d4c7c5e8" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+*How the value of "this” is assigned in different scenarios*betterprogramming.pub<a href="https://betterprogramming.pub/understanding-the-this-keyword-in-javascript-cb76d4c7c5e8" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **How to understand the keyword this and context in JavaScript**

 *As mentioned in one of my earlier articles, mastering JavaScript fully can be a lengthy journey.
 You may have come…*medium.freecodecamp.org<a href="https://medium.freecodecamp.org/how-to-understand-the-keyword-this-and-context-in-javascript-cd624c6b74b8" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-**What is “this” in Javascript ?**
+**What is "this” in Javascript ?**

 *While learning JavaScript there are many roadblocks like closures, asynchronous programming, this keywords, etc. These…*dev.to<a href="https://dev.to/_hridaysharma/what-the-heck-is-this-in-javascript-37n1" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>